The Similarity Control Problem with Required Events: The Similarity Control Problem with Required Events

 The above lemma asserts that any $\Sigma_{ucr}$-controllability set brings a solution to the $ (G,R)$-similarity control problem with required events through the operator $\mathcal{A} (\cdot)$.
 In the following, we intend to show that any solution also induces a $\Sigma_{ucr}$-controllability set.
 To this end, the operator $E (\cdot)$ is introduced, which transforms a cc-simulation relation into a controllability set.
+Given $\Phi\!:S||G\sqsubseteq_{cc} R$, $E(\Phi)$ is a collection indexed by $Y$, and each element $\theta_y$ of $E(\Phi)$ consists of pairs determined by $y$ and $\Phi$.

 \begin{myDef} Let $S$, $G$ and $R$ be automata and $\Phi\!:S||G\sqsubseteq_{cc} R$.
 The set $E (\Phi)$ is defined as $E (\Phi)=\{\theta_y:y\in Y\}$, where \text{ for each }$y\in Y$. \end{myDef}

 Roughly speaking, the above definition stems from the fact that, under suitable conditions, any set like $\theta_y$ has a $\sigma$-match like $\theta_{y'}$ (i.e.\ $match_{G,R}(\theta_y,\sigma,\theta_{y'})$ holds), which is the most non-trivial property involved in the notion of a $\Sigma_{ucr}$-controllability set.
 Fortunately, the following lemma asserts that the set $E (\Phi)$ is indeed a $\Sigma_{ucr}$-controllability set from $G$ to $R$ for each automaton $S$ and $\Phi:S||G \sqsubseteq_{cc} R$.